Official Report Wording, Item #35PEST CONTROL

 PUBLIC HEALTH REASON

 1. Rodents such as mice and rats live in and feed on garbage and refuse.
 Disease-causing microorganisms are therefore often present on their hair, in their feces and urine.
-Microorganisms can be transmitted to people when rodents come into contact and contaminate food and food contact surfaces.
+Microorganisms can be transmitted to people when rodents come into contact with food and food contact surfaces causing contamination.

-2. Flies breed in and feed on garbage, refuse and sewage.
+2. Insects breed in and feed on garbage, refuse and sewage.
 Disease-causing microorganisms are therefore often present on their body hairs and mouth parts.
-Microorganisms can be transmitted to people when flies land on and contaminate food and utensils.
+Microorganisms can be transmitted to people when insects land on and contaminate food and utensils.